GritGlass/Paper/README.md

 # Paper

+### Prefix
-1. The code was employed during the development of my paper.
+- glass : The code was employed during the development of my paper.
-2. The code was reconstructed by me based on another paper.
+- other : The code was reconstructed by me based on another paper.